gardanpm/Longitudinal_Mixed_Model/README.md

 Duke Sta 610, Hierarchical Modeling, Homework 4

+The app can be found here [https://gardanpm.shinyapps.io/longMM/](https://gardanpm.shinyapps.io/longMM/).\
+To see the code, click on the code box on the top right of the second tab and select "Show All Code".\
+\
+The repo for the app is in the longMM folder.

 ## Multilevel Modeling Insights

 Your assignment is to create a helpful tool that illustrates an important aspect of understanding and use of multilevel models.
 This tool could be an interesting visualization, a Shiny app, or just an extraordinarily clear example illustration/mini-lecture!
 This is very open-ended so be as creative as possible!